kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

      >>> fitsobject.set_skyout("Equatorial, J1952, FK4_no_e, J1980")
          or:
      >>> fitsobject.set_skyout(promptfie=maputils.prompt_skyout)

+Writing data to a FITS file or to append data to a FITS file is also possible.
+The method written for these purposes is called :meth:`writetofits`.
+It has parameters to scale data and it is possible to skip writing history and comment keywords.
+Have a look at the examples:

+>>> # Write data with scaling
+>>> fitsobject.writetofits(history=True, comment=True,
+                           bitpix=fitsobject.bitpix,
+                           bzero=fitsobject.bzero,
+                           bscale=fitsobject.bscale,
+                           blank=fitsobject.blank)

+>>> # Append data to existing FITS file
+>>> fitsobject.writetofits("standard.fits", append=True, history=False, comment=False)

 Prompt functions
 -----------------

-Usually one doesn't know exactly what's in the header of a FITS file or one has limited knowledge about the  input parameters :meth:`maputils.FITSimage.set_imageaxes` Then a helper function is available.
-It is called :func:`maputils.prompt_imageaxes`.
+Usually one doesn't know exactly what's in the header of a FITS file or one has limited knowledge about the input parameters in :meth:`maputils.FITSimage.set_imageaxes`
+Then a helper function to get the right input is available.
+It is called :func:`maputils.prompt_imageaxes` which works only in a terminal.

-But a complete description of the world coordinate system implies also that we set limits for the pixel coordinates (e.g. to extract part of the entire image) and specify the sky system in which we present a spatial map or the spectral translation (e.g. from frequency to velocity) for an image with a spectral axis.
-Then we turn our basic script into an interactive application that sets all necessary parameters to extract the required image data from a FITS file.
+But a complete description of the world coordinate system implies also that it should possible to set limits for the pixel coordinates (e.g. to extract the most interesting part of the entire image) and specify the sky system in which we present a spatial map or the spectral translation (e.g. from frequency to velocity) for an image with a spectral axis.
+It is easy to turn our basic script into an interactive application that sets all necessary parameters to extract the required image data from a FITS file.
 The next script is an example how we use prompt functions to ask a user to enter relevant information.
 These prompt functions are external functions.
-They are aware of the context and set reasonable defaults for the required parameters.
+They are aware of the data context and set reasonable defaults for the required parameters.

-**Example: mu_getfitsimage.py - Use prompt functions to set attributes of the FITSimage object and print information about the world coordinate system**
+**Example: mu_getfitsimage.py** - Use prompt functions to set attributes of the FITSimage object and print information about the world coordinate system

 .. literalinclude:: EXAMPLES/mu_getfitsimage.py